MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-latest-update.md

 > [!IMPORTANT]
 > - Data upgrade in a development environment is a required step.
 It helps reduce the risk of extended downtime and upgrade errors later, when you upgrade sandbox user acceptance testing (UAT) and production environments.
 > - Several application hotfixes might be required before you can upgrade data.
 Before you redeploy your existing development environment, verify whether these hotfixes are required.
-Install the required hotfixes, and check them in to VSTS.
+Install the required hotfixes, and check them in to Azure DevOps.
 This step can be completed only in the old version of your development environment.
 For a list of the hotfixes that are required in various situations, see [Upgrade data in develop, demo, or sandbox environments](upgrade-data-to-latest-update.md#before-you-begin).

 ### Upgrade your Tier2/Standard Acceptance Test (or higher) sandbox environment